 — John 18:15-18 NLT

 Our Lord God, forgive me for those times my loyalty wavered and withered under the onslaught of unexpected trials.
 So often, dear Father, I get an idea of how I think things should go.
 I expect you to follow my path, rather than for me to be faithful as I follow your path.
-Forgive my arrogance, my impatience, and my Peter-like confusion.
+Forgive my arrogance, my impatience, and my Peter-like confusion and failure.
 Thank you, dear Father, for the sure knowledge that you do restore those of us who waver and that you do make us stronger even when our weakness has caused that failure.
 In Jesus' name.
 Amen.

 Related Scripture Readings